bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # Setting up an environment symbol

-Setting up environment symbol to attach a name to a string or an arithmetic expression.
+Setting up environment symbol to attach a name the result of an arithmetic expression.
 In the following example the symbol 'pi' is assigned a quantity that 3.1415, which is then used inside the function body of 'f' as well as part of the the 'draw' command.

-    \pi = 3.1415
+    pi := 3.1415
     fn f(x) = \pi/x
     set refx 5
     set refy 5